craigsloggett/kubernetes/k8s-cluster-setup.md

 ## Install the Client Tools (Locally)

-Everything here is to be done on a local machine (macOS is used here).
+The following is to be run on a local machine.

 ```
 export KUBE_VERSION=1.20.5